Alison Mosshart

 Alison Nicole Mosshart (born November 23, 1978) is an American singer, songwriter, artist, and the lead vocalist for the rock bands The Kills and The Dead Weather.
 She started her musical career in 1995 with the Florida punk rock band Discount, which disbanded in 2000.
-She then co-founded the Kills with British guitarist Jamie Hince (formerly of Scarfo and Blyth Power) in 2000 in London.
+She then co-founded the Kills with British guitarist Jamie Hince in 2000 in London.

 In The Kills' first album, Mosshart was known by her stage name "VV" and Hince was known as "Hotel".

 In early 2009, she joined the supergroup The Dead Weather, formed by Jack White, along with Jack Lawrence and Dean Fertita.
 In that band, her stage name is "Baby Ruthless".